 Best Linux Server Distros for You

 Let’s look at Linux servers that we feel stand out as the most robust and widely used.
-Each of these distros is a secure and stable option for VPS Hosting.
+Each of these distros is a secure and stable option for private Cloud Hosting.

 Flavor #1 – Ubuntu

 Ubuntu is an ancient African expression that describes feeling empathy or as though your selfhood arises from the strengths of the group.

 Ubuntu was developed in 2004 from another Linux distro, Debian (below), by Mark Shuttleworth and his team.
 He was specifically interested in making the OS more accessible and immediately user-friendly.
 Ubuntu itself is free, but there are optional services from Canonical available through the OS.

 Ubuntu sets itself apart from other flavors by treating every user uniformly.
 Other commercial distros tend to come in two version, one free and one beefed-up version for enterprises.
 At Ubuntu, instead, “[t]he commercial and community teams collaborate to produce a single, high-quality release, which receives ongoing maintenance for a defined period,” notes Canonical.
 “Both the release and ongoing updates are freely available to all users.”

 CentOS uses Red Hat Enterprise Linux (RHEL) as its basis.
 Also first released in 2004, this distro is free both to download and to distribute.
 CentOS is developed by a primary team of coders in conjunction with the operating system’s community.

 Throughout 2016, the CentOS Project is broadening its game-plan so that it will serve as a community platform for technologies that arise in OpenStack and other settings.
 The technologies will be accessible via versions of CentOS.

 The Debian Project is a group of people who decided to work together to create the free Linux OS Debian.